nachivpn/nbe-course/README.md

 # NbE @ Chalmers

-Course on Normalization by Evaluation at the Chalmers CSE department, in principle for PhD students.
+Course on Normalization by Evaluation (NbE) at the Chalmers CSE department, in principle for PhD students.

 ## Course plan